Automated Marketing for WordPress: How To Make it Personal

 Simplicity and Usability

 Marketing tools that use multiple channels for personalized automation (see: the SalesForce marketing Cloud and Hubspot) are often an endless combination of features and tools integrated in one big product, making them more bloated and hard to work with.
-An ideal automation tool gives you maximum control within an easy procedure and optimal UX.
+An ideal automated marketing for WordPress gives you maximum control within an easy procedure and optimal UX.

 Funnel-oriented automation building